 Kittens go through rapid growth, with their weight increasing two, three-fold during their first weeks on this planet.
 Hence, little felines need to consume enough nutrients to grow healthy and not develop nutrient-deficiency related illnesses.

 In general, kitten formulas do not differ extraordinarily from adult cat diets, but there are still substantial enough differences to warrant feeding your kitten according to a regiment specially made for this growth stage.
-Also, kittens, like adult cats, need not only meat-sourced food, which is vital for them, but also non-animal ingredients that provide necessary vitamins and minerals.
+Also, kittens, like an adult cat, need not only meat-sourced food, which is vital for them, but also non-animal ingredients that provide essential vitamins and minerals.

 Therefore, it’s best to feed your kitten professionally formulated diets instead of making homemade kitten food which more often than not leads to unbalanced and incomplete meals.
 That being said, let’s see what you should look for when choosing the best kitten food.

 Kittens require more calories than adult cats, sometimes as much as twice more.
 Thus, while otherwise not recommended, it is OK to free-feed during your pal’s growth stage.
 On the other hand, you should adapt your pet’s feeding schedule to its needs.

 If you notice that making food available 24/7 results in your kitten overfeeding (e. g.: throwing up after eating) you will have to switch to a timed feeding schedule.
 As a rule of thumb, kittens do well on about four meals spread out throughout the day.
 Mind that treats also count towards calorie intake, and it’s best to skip them until your pet grows out of the kitten stage.